cockroachdb/docs/STYLE.md

 ### Tables

 Use tables to display structured information in an easy-to-read format.
+There are two types of tables we use: [Markdown](#markdown) and [HTML](#html).

+#### Markdown

+If table formatting can be kept simple (e.g., basic text formatting and using `<br>` tags for paragraph breaks), create a table using Markdown.
+This is the preferred table format.

 To create a table, use pipes (`|`) between columns and at least 3 dashes (`-`) separating the header cells from the body cells.
 A return denotes the start of the next row.
 The text within each column does not need to align in order to be rendered correctly, and you can inline Markdown or HTML.